-HRI'09, March 11-13, 2009, San Diego, California, USA.
+HRI'09, March 11-13, 2009, La Jolla, California, USA.

-rapidly identify, and disambiguate among, intended referents.
+Similarly, listeners can interpret speakers' eye movements to help rapidly identify, and disambiguate among, intended referents.

 Considerable work has already been done on robot gaze in HRI, e.g., for turn-taking [4] or with respect to information structure of the generated utterance [15].
 It was further established that the perception of robot gaze is coupled to the robot's head orientation by [9].
 It has also been shown that robot head movement towards the speaker and away from the speaker can signal engagement in a conversation [17].
 Moreover, it has been shown that robot gaze alternating between the listener and an object of interest at relevant dialogue points results in greater non-verbal engagement of the participants [21].
 However, the on-line psycholinguistic findings from studies of human speech and gaze that have motivated our work have, to our knowledge, not yet been applied in HRI.